salo18/weatherman/Readme.md

 In this project, I learned how to:
 - Work with API's using open-weather-ruby-client - https://github.com/founderhacker/open-weather-ruby-client#current-weather-for-several-cities
 - Use the HTTParty gem https://github.com/jnunemaker/httparty
   - I ended up not needing this.
-For a moment I thought I needed to find lattitude and longitude by city name so I had to make calls to https://openweathermap.org/api/geocoding-api.
-Upon further inspection, I realized I was getting the lattitude and longitude from the Open Weather response.
+For a moment I thought I needed to find latitude and longitude by city name so I had to make calls to https://openweathermap.org/api/geocoding-api.
+Upon further inspection, I realized I was getting the latitude and longitude from the Open Weather response.
 This code is in comments at the bottom for my own reference.
 - Work with API keys and how to use a .env file and ENV variable to hide my API key.
 I think I need to learn a lot more about API key security (I hope I did it right!).
 Used https://github.com/bkeepers/dotenv
     - Accidentally added my env file... it was my first time.
 Used https://blog.gitguardian.com/rewriting-git-history-cheatsheet to sort it out.
 - I got more practice with Sinatra, ERB and deploying to Heroku.
 - I haven't done any CSS on this project, I will come back to that in the future.